George N. Gillett Jr.: Liverpool F.C.

 It has been reported that former manager Rafael Benítez's relationship with Hicks and Gillett had become increasingly strained and he was fired on June 2, 2010, after a poor season which saw the club finish seventh in the Premier League, missing out on UEFA Champions League football for the following season.

 As of October 15, 2010, Gillett had lost ownership of Liverpool F.C., and despite numerous attempts to prevent it, the club was sold to New England Sports Ventures (NESV), for a fee believed to be around £300 million which was far below his valuation of "between £600M and £1 billion (B)", by the Liverpool F.C. board of directors in a 3–2 vote.

 As of November 2010, Gillett was personally named in a lawsuit filed by Mill Financial, seeking $117 million.
 Mill Financial, based in Springfield, Virginia, reportedly refinanced a loan used by Gillett to buy a big stake in Liverpool F.C. in 2007.
 Gillett's partner in the deal was Tom Hicks.
 Gillett and Hicks, dba Gillett Football LLC, lost control of Liverpool F.C. after they were unable to stop the Royal Bank of Scotland, which financed their original purchase of the team, from selling Liverpool F.C.
-The bank sold Liverpool F.C. to Boston Red Sox owner John W. Henry’s New England Sports Ventures at a price that was lower than expected.
+The bank sold Liverpool F.C. to Boston Red Sox owner John W. Henry's New England Sports Ventures at a price that was lower than expected.
 At the same time the Liverpool issue was occurring, Gillett's Richard Petty Motorsports fell into financial trouble.

 On January 11, 2013, Hicks and Gillett finally decided to drop their case in the English law courts against Sir Martin Broughton, Christian Purslow and Ian Ayre, the three directors on the board of Liverpool F.C. at the time of the sale of the club to NESV.
-They also agreed to drop their case against NESV and RBS Bank.
+They also agreed to drop their case against NESV and the Royal Bank of Scotland.
 The terms of the agreement are confidential, though it is believed that no monies were paid to Hicks or Gillett.
 Earlier in the week, Hicks and Gillett had lost a Court of Appeal bid to delay a High Court trial, so they could have more time to raise the monies needed to fund the multimillion-pound lawsuit.

-As of 2016, Gillett is still paying £1.5 million per year in interest payments to Mill Financial, who lent him £50 million for his failed investment in Liverpool.
+As of 2016, Gillett was still paying £1.5 million per year in interest payments to Mill Financial, who lent him £50 million for his failed investment in Liverpool.